-The site is within open countryside adjoining the edge of the urban area, where the relevant Local Plan Policy in relation to residential development is RAP1 - 'Directing New Housing'.
+The site is within open countryside adjoining the edge of the urban area, where the relevant Local Plan Policy in relation to residential development is RAP1 - 'Directing New Housing.
 The proposals would be contrary to Policy RAP1.
 However, the National Planning Policy Framework (NPPF) 2012 states (para.
-49) that relevant policies for the supply of housing should not be considered up-todate if the local planning authority cannot demonstrate a five year supply of deliverable housing sites against their housing requirement.
-Whilst the Council can demonstrate a five year supply against the requirements of the revoked Regional Spatial Strategy 2008, these requirements do not reflect the most upto-date evidence in terms of objectively assessed housing need.
+49) that relevant policies for the supply of housing should not be considered up-to-date if the local planning authority cannot demonstrate a five year supply of deliverable housing sites against their housing requirement.
+Whilst the Council can demonstrate a five year supply against the requirements of the revoked Regional Spatial Strategy 2008, these requirements do not reflect the most up-to-date evidence in terms of objectively assessed housing need.
 In terms of the most recent evidence of housing need, the Council cannot demonstrate a five year supply.

 The latest Five Year Housing Land Assessment (July 2013) indicates that the housing land supply is 2.8 years.

-The five year requirement (2013-2018) is 4,550 dwellings with 2,575 already provided, leaving 1,975 to be provided.
-Since that time, planning permission has been granted for 1,271 more homes, some of which could potentially be completed within 5 years and in that case would count towards the five year supply.
-However, this still leaves a shortfall in relation to the five year requirement.
+However, the latest assessment (November 2014) indicates this figure to now be 4.5 years as large housing schemes have been recently granted.
+Nonetheless, this still leaves a shortfall in relation to the five year requirement.
 Accordingly Policy RAP1 is clearly out of date and in these circumstances the NPPF requires applications to be considered in the context of the presumption in favour of sustainable development.
 That means granting planning permission unless either: